loathers/keeping-tabs/README.md

 To get a full help documentation, you can run `keeping-tabs help`.

 After adding your items to the favorite tabs in the game, just run hte command `keeping-tabs` on the command line.
-By default, it will run the command groups in the order `closet use coinmaster mall autosell display sell kmail fuel collection low`
+By default, it will run the command groups in the order `closet use smash coinmaster mall autosell display sell kmail fuel collection low`

 Once you have gotten the hang of it and are generally comfortable with the actions Keeping Tabs is taking, one commonly used workflow is to add it to a breakfast or logout script, so that you are constantly cycling out the items in your tabs.